 Keeping the journal has been a game changer for me.
 I have consistently used and kept up with it.
 I’ve not gone more than a day or two at a time without opening up the pages, writing, reading, reviewing, and thinking on my goals.
 Just buying and writing in it won’t keep everything together for you all the time, but it will certainly set you up to be much more aware of your goals, actions, and thoughts each day.

 From keeping this journal, I’ve been better able to understand what my days look like because I’ve taken the time each day to write it out.
-The potential for feeling overwhelmed has been diminished because I can also look back at the week view and see what I had laid out as the milestones: In many cases, I had really already achieved a lot of those things by mid-week, just by having clearly laid them out.
+The potential for feeling overwhelmed has diminished, because I can also look back at the week view and see what I had laid out as the milestones.
+In many cases, I had really already achieved a lot of those things by midweek, just by having clearly laid them out.